Getting Started with Bioschemas

 - If you are new to Schema.org and Bioschemas, please start with What and why Schema.org

-- If you already know about Schema.org and want to get a better understanding on structured data benefits, please go have a look at our pratical example on Schema.org markup.
+- If you already know about Schema.org and want to get a better understanding on structured data benefits, please have a look at our pratical example on Schema.org markup.
 “Markup providers” and “Markup consumers” will find initial information on how such markup looks like on the page and behind the scenes

 - If you already know about Schema.org and want to learn more Bioschemas, please go to What and why Bioschemas

-- If you already know about Schema.org and Bioschemas, and you are ready to add markup to your resource, then go to our How to section, Starting by the selection of the right profile for your case
+- If you already know about Schema.org and Bioschemas, and you are ready to add markup to your resource, then see our Starting by the selection of the right profile for your case guide.

-- If you want to add Bioschema structured data to your pages, then go to our How to section and learn how to add markup to your own resource
+- If you want to add Bioschemas structured data to your pages, use our guide to add markup to your own resource

 - If you want to add markup to a GitHub pages site, see our guide for marking up on GitHub pages

 For feedback, questions and comments, please create an issue and label it